joe-no-body/retro-ui-vue/README.md

 - Classic Console Neue feels a little too blocky: http://webdraft.hu/fonts/classic-console/
 - PxPlus IBM VGA8 also feels blocky: https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_vga_8x16
 - SperryPC 8x16 is almost right https://int10h.org/oldschool-pc-fonts/fontlist/font?sperrypc_8x16#-
-  - apparently the pixel aspect ratio needs to be corrected to 5:6 for them to look correct.
-I tried doing this with `transform: scaleX(0.8333);` based on the CSS From int10h.org, but applying that blindly to the whole page caused everything to look wrong
+  - [ ] apparently the pixel aspect ratio needs to be corrected to 5:6 for them to look correct.
+I tried doing this with `transform: scaleX(0.8333);` based on the CSS From int10h.org, but applying that to the whole page caused everything to look wrong, so this needs more investigation

 # Dev Instructions: